Logo Futurismo

 David Rodrigues | The town of Madalena

-The municipalities of São Roque do Pico, and Lajes do Pico limit Madalena to the east.
+The municipalities of São Roque do Pico and Lajes do Pico limit Madalena to the east.
 It is geographically well located on the island of Pico, opposite Horta city, on Faial island.
 From the seafront of Madalena, you can spot the islets between the two islands.
 Those are geological formations where seabirds nest.

-Explore Lagoa do Capitão
+Lagoa do Capitão

 Lagoa do Capitão with the volcano in the back